Oxaliplatin with fluorouracil (5FU) and folinic acid chemotherapy (FOLFOX or OxMdG)

 Contact the hospital straight away on the contact number you’ve been given if:

-The number of white blood cells usually increases steadily and return to normal before your next treatment.
+The number of white cells usually increases steadily and returns to normal before your next treatment.
 You will have a blood test before having more chemotherapy.
-If your white blood cells are still low, your doctor may delay your treatment for a short time
+If your white blood cells are still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding

 This treatment can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.